 - Vitamin B6

-How to Prepare
+How to Prepare and Eat Pistachios

-Pistachios can sometimes be tricky to eat since they have a tough shell.
+Pistachios can be tricky to eat since they have a tough shell.
 If there’s a crack in the shell, you can use the shell of another pistachio to pry it open.
 If there isn’t a crack, you can place the nuts on a cutting board, cover them with a towel, and hit them just hard enough so the shells open.

 Pistachios will stay fresh (shelled or in shell) for up to a year in a refrigerator or for up to 3 years in the freezer.

-You can enjoy them raw, on their own, and in things like:
+You can enjoy them in dishes like:

 - Ice cream or gelato